chaoss/metrics/activity-metrics/issues-first-time-closed.md

 # Closed Issues New Contributors

 ## 1. Description

-What is the number of persons closing an issue for the first time?
+The number of people closing an issue for the first time

 ## 2. Use Cases